 Qotilabs is a product and services company in the Atlassian ecosystem.
 Their primary product is Rich Filters for Jira Dashboards, which extends Jira’s dashboard functionality by adding gadgets that allow users to filter dashboards and build more complex reports.
 Rich Filters and Custom Charts for Jira and Confluence work in extremely similar ways, and address many of the same user pain points.

 - Rich Filters is miles above the native Jira reporting, as it does come with replacements for all of the native gadgets plus more (Filter Results, Pie Charts, Bar Charts, Counters, Gauges, Time Series).

-- Rich Filters can be displayed in Confluence (Server, Data Center) without purchasing another app (minor configuration changes need to be made to Confluence at a global level).
+- Rich Filters can be displayed in Confluence Server and Confluence Data Center without purchasing another app (minor configuration changes need to be made to Confluence at a global level).

 Weaknesses of Rich Filters

 - Rich Filters can’t be displayed in Confluence Cloud.
 So if you want to do custom reporting for your Confluence users, you’d need to purchase a different app.

 - Configuring Rich Filters is fairly complex.
 To configure a Rich Filters dashboard, users must first go to a global configuration page.
 Users cannot create dashboards from the primary dashboard editor – they must do some initial configuration elsewhere before they can start adding gadgets to dashboards.
 This means users who are not familiar with the app are less likely to use its functionality.

 - Dashboards cannot be configured without knowledge of Jira Query Language (JQL).
 From high-level configuration down to each individual gadget, users must be familiar with querying in Jira.
 Queries must be built from scratch, and basic search (dropdowns) is not available.